QubesOS/qubes-doc/developer/services/qrexec.md

     /usr/bin/our_test_add_server

-The adminstrative domain will direct traffic based on the current RPC policies.
+The administrative domain will direct traffic based on the current RPC policies.
 In dom0, create a file at `/etc/qubes-rpc/policy/test.Add` containing the following:

     @anyvm @anyvm ask